River and Rowing Museum: The Henley Gallery

-The Henley Gallery tolds the story of the town of Henley-on-Thames, built by the river.
+The Henley Gallery told the story of the town of Henley-on-Thames, built by the river.
 The history presented covered industry, arts, the Civil War, sports, etc. An interactive touch-screen allowed visitors to take a virtual tour around the streets of Henley, travel back through time to when the town was established, see how it has changed over time, and how it became famous for rowing.

 The Museum acquired an Iron Age coin hoard in 2009.
 It is made up of 32 gold coins dating from approximately 50 AD.
 It was found in Henley in 2003 and is the only hoard of British-made Iron Age coins from Oxfordshire to have survived intact.
 They have been acquired jointly by the River & Rowing Museum and the Ashmolean Museum in Oxford.

 Henley was established in the 12th century when its location by the river made it convenient as an inland port for shipping timber, grain, and firewood to the rapidly growing city of London.
 From this time onwards, the town's fortunes were linked to the river and transport.
 Boats, stagecoaches, railway engines, and motors have, in turn, brought goods and people to the town for business and pleasure.

 Henley Royal Regatta has made the town of Henley-on-Thames an international centre of rowing.
 Established in 1839, and gaining a royal patron in 1851, the Regatta brings together leading international oarsmen and women and is considered to be part of the English social calendar.
 Town and Regatta celebrations since 1899 are presented on film in the gallery.